-Question Reference Section Page No. Principle 5: Human Rights Does the policy of the company on human rights cover only the company or extend to the Group/Joint Ventures/Suppliers/Contractors/NGOs/Others?
+Question Reference Section Page No. Principle 5: Human Rights Does the policy of the company on human rights cover only the company or extend to the Group/Joint Ventures/Suppli- ers/Contractors/NGOs/Others?
 Chapter 2.
-A) Code of Conduct & Guidelines 6 How many stakeholder complaints have been received in the past financial year and what percent was satisfactorily resolved by the management?
+A) Code of Conduct & Guidelines 8 How many stakeholder complaints have been received in the past financial year and what percent was satisfactorily resolved by the management?
+Principle 6: Environment Chapter 2.
+D) Extended Business Responsibility 11 Does the policy related to Principle 6 cover only the company or extends to the Group/Joint Ventures/ Suppliers/Contractors/NGOs/others.
 Chapter 2.
-D) Extended Business Responsibility 8 - 11 Principle 6: Environment Does the policy related to Principle 6 cover only the company or extends to the Group/Joint Ventures/ Suppliers/Contractors/ NGOs/others.
-Chapter 2.
-A) Code of Conduct & Guidelines 6 Does the company have strategies/initiatives to address global environmental issues such as climate change, global warming, etc?
+A) Code of Conduct & Guidelines 8 Does the company have strategies/ initiatives to address global environmental issues such as climate change, global warming, etc?
 Chapter 3.
-B) Climate Change 18 Does the company identify and assess potential environmental risks?
+B) Climate Change 21 Does the company identify and assess potential environmental risks?
 Chapter 3.
 B) Climate Change Chapter 3.
 C) Water Management Chapter 3.
-D) Waste Management 18 - 23 Does the company have any project related to Clean Development Mechanism No Has the company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc?
+D) Waste Management 21-27 Does the company have any project related to Clean Development Mechanism No Has the company undertaken any other initiatives on - clean technology, energy efficiency, renewable energy, etc?
 Chapter 3.
-B) Climate Change 18 Are the Emissions/Waste generated by the company within the permissible limits given by CPCB/SPCB for the financial year being reported?
-Chapter 3.D) Waste Management 22 Number of show cause/legal notices received from CPCB/SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year.
-Chapter 3.D) Waste Management 22 Principle 7: Policy Advocacy Is your company a member of any trade and chamber or association?
-If Yes, Name only those major ones that your Chapter 2.
-C) Business Responsibility Organogram 8 business deals with: Chapter 3.
-A) Ethical Sourcing 15 Have you advocated/lobbied through above associations for the advancement or improvement of public good?
+B) Climate Change 21 Are the Emissions/Waste generated by the company within the permissible limits given by CPCB/SPCB for the financial year being reported?
+Chapter 3.D) Waste Management 27 Number of show cause/ legal notices received from CPCB/SPCB which are pending (i.e. not resolved to satisfaction) as on end of Financial Year.
+Chapter 3.D) Waste Management 27 Principle 7: Policy Advocacy ls your company a member of any trade and cham- ber or association?
+If Yes, Name only those major Chapter 2.
+C) Business Responsibility Organogram 10 ones that your business deals with: Have you advocated/lobbied through above associ- Chapter 3.
+A) Sustainable Sourcing 18 ations for the advancement or improvement of public good?
 Chapter 2.
 C) Business Responsibility Organogram Chapter 3.
-A) Ethical Sourcing 8 15 Principle 8: Inclusive Growth Does the company have specified programmes/initiatives/ projects in pursuit of the policy related to Principle 8?
-Chapter 3.E) Community Development 24 to 29
+A) Sustainable Sourcing 10 18 Principle 8: Inclusive Growth Does the company have specified programmes/initiatives/ projects in pursuit of the policy related to Principle 8?
+Chapter 3.E) Community Development 29

 Question Reference Section Page No. Are the programmes/projects undertaken through in-house team/own foundation/external NGO/government structures/ any other organization?
-Chapter 3.E) Community Development 24 to 28 Have you done any impact assessment of your initiative?
-Chapter 3.E) Community Development 24 to 28 What is your company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken.
+Chapter 3.E) Community Development 29 Have you done any impact assessment of your initiative?
+Chapter 3.E) Community Development 29 What is your company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken.
 Chapter 1.
-D) Financial Details of TGB Chapter 3.E) Community Development 5 24 - 28 Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
-Chapter 3.E) Community Development 24 - 28 Principle 9: Customer Value What percentage of customer complaints/consumer cases are pending as on the end of financial year.
+D) Financial Details of TGB Chapter 3.E) Community Development 7 29 Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
+Chapter 3.E) Community Development 29 Principle 9: Customer Value What percentage of customer complaints/consumer cases are pending as on the end of financial year .
 Chapter 2.
-D) Extended Business Responsibility 8 - 11 Does the company display product information on the product label, over and above what is mandated as per local laws?
+D) Extended Business Responsibility 11 Does the company display product information on the product label, over and above what is mandated as per local laws?
 Chapter 2.
-D) Extended Business Responsibility 8 - 11 Is there any case filed by any stakeholder against the company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behaviour during the last five years and pending as on end of financial year Chapter 2.
-D) Extended Business Responsibility 8-11 Did your company carry out any consumer survey/ consumer satisfaction trends?
+D) Extended Business Responsibility 11 Is there any case filed by any stakeholder against the company regarding unfair trade practices, irresponsible advertising and/or anti-competitive behaviour during the last five years and pending as on end of financial year Chapter 2.
+D) Extended Business Responsibility 11 Did your company carry out any consumer survey/ consumer satisfaction trends?
 Chapter 2.
-D) Extended Business Responsibility 8 - 11
+D) Extended Business Responsibility 11